qualityshepherd/brine/posts/of_yarn_and_bone.md

 ### MAGIC

+Magi are born with a gift that requires development.
+Some learn spells from tomes and scrolls while others may intuit them.
+Magic is like music: some can, some can't; some read, some intuit.

 The world is full of magic and a mage communes with it.
 Air, tree, stone, ocean, star; all allies of the mage.
-With proper knowledge, a mage may petition the world for indulgence—favors, if you like.
+With proper knowledge, a mage may petition the world for favors.
 Given their relationship is in good standing, the world is likely to comply.

-Magi are born with this gift but it requires development.
-Some learn spells from tomes and scrolls while others may intuit them.
-Magic is like music: some can, some can't; some read, some intuit.

-A mage asks the world to do what it _wants_ to do, deliberately.
+A mage asks the world to do what it wants to do, _deliberately_.
 Stones gather.
 Air stills.
 Water reflects.
 Moon watches.
 Vines tangle.
 Fire consumes.
 Ask the world to act against its nature and risk refusal.

 - ask a stone to gather its brethren and create a road
 - ask the air to withhold itself from a creature until it is unconscious